 The Cost of In-Home Care

 Many older adults choose to remain in the comfort of their homes when they need senior care.
 Home health care allows seniors to enjoy the familiarity of their own home close to friends and family.

 In-home care expenses will depend on the amount of help needed.
 According to Genworth’s 2021 Cost of Care Survey, the national average monthly cost for homemaker services (cooking, cleaning, and running errands) is $4,057.

 Seniors who need more extensive care (help with bathing, dressing, or toileting) will pay an average cost of $5,148 per month.

 The Cost of Assisted Living

 The care needed, services, and amenities will significantly increase or decrease assisted living costs.
-Assisted living residents will pay as much as $4,500 per month.
+Assisted living residents will pay as much as $4,500 per month, which can be a significant value when compared to the cost of care at home.
 Assisted living amenities and services can include everything from basic amenities to luxe amenities like swim pools, spas, and fitness centers.
 So, make sure you evaluate your must-haves before signing a contract.

 The Cost of Skilled Nursing

 Seniors in skilled nursing (or nursing home) communities require 24-hour medical care due to severe injury, illness, or surgery.

 Senior care costs of skilled nursing are the most expensive types of long-care.
 These communities cost an average of $7,908 per month for a semi-private room and $9,034 for a private room.